ewaldc/My-Book-Live/debian/debian 8 (Jessie)/README.md

 Open the MBL enclosure carefully, take the drive out and mount on a Linux system (search for a video on how to do this).<br>
 Format the first partition on the drive e.g. /dev/sdb1 (or /dev/sdc1) in either ext2 or ext3

-WARNING: THIS WILL ERASE ONE COPY OF THE ORIGINAL FW AND BREAK THE SOFTWARE RAID GROUP ` mkfs.ext3 -m 1 /dev/sdb1 or (mkfs.ext2)`
+WARNING: THIS WILL ERASE ONE COPY OF THE ORIGINAL FW AND BREAK THE SOFTWARE RAID GROUP<br>
+`
+mkfs.ext3 -m 1 /dev/sdb1 or (mkfs.ext2)`